-Under Jim’s leadership as Vice President of BESE (Board of Elementary and Secondary Education), our state has made tremendous strides in education.
-Originally elected to the District 1 BESE seat in 2007, Jim presided over an unprecedented growth in academic achievement.
-Since 2008, the percentage of students who have scored “Basic” or above has increased to almost 70 percent.
-He has also overseen the nation’s highest increase in the number of students who are earning college credit through Advanced Placement testing.
-Also during Jim’s tenure, a record 75 percent of Louisiana students completed high school on time, up from 66 percent when he took office.
+Under Jim’s leadership as a member of BESE (Board of Elementary and Secondary Education), our state has made tremendous strides in education.
+Originally elected to the District 1 BESE seat in 2007, Jim has presided over an unprecedented growth in academic achievement.
+He has had the honor of serving as both President and Vice President of the BESE Board.

 Jim has worked tirelessly to expand educational options for

 Louisiana families, and he is a strong advocate for school choice.

 During Jim’s tenure, the number of charter schools in the state has risen dramatically.
 He is committed to the education of every child in our state.
 Louisiana now offers tuition assistance for families with children who have special needs, allowing students to attend specialized schools to meet their unique needs.

 Jim is deeply rooted in our community and invested in its future.

 Born and raised in Metairie, Jim graduated from Jesuit High School in 1982.
 He earned his Bachelors of Business Administration in Accounting from Loyola University in 1987.
 Jim returned to his alma mater in 1991 to receive both his Masters of Business Administration and Juris Doctorate.
 Jim would go on to become a certified public accountant in 1994.
 He still resides in Metairie today with his wife, Kathy.
 Together, they have four children: James, Tommy, Darcy, and Ellie.
 As busy as he is, Jim enjoys cattle farming and forestry on his farm in St. Tammany Parish, as well as hiking, fishing, and backpacking with his family.